alphonseengels/synthesizerfinal/README.md

 READ ME

 Project Overview:
 This is a simple digital synthesizer.
-You can chose between 1, 2, or three oscillators of three different wave types: sine, square, and saw.
+You can chose between one, two, or three oscillators of three different wave types: sine, square, and saw.
 You can adjust the volume with the built-in slider, and you can see the generated waveform in the IDE.

 Installation and Setup Instructions:
 Run GUI.py.